b-crawl/bcrawl/README.md

   - v1.19: Draconian knights have a reworked spell set.
   - v1.19.1: Crocodiles can sprint.
   - v1.19.2: Player ghost damage is calculated differently, making weapon base damage less important.
+  - v1.20: Deep trolls and iron trolls are slightly stronger.

 #### Unique Monsters
   - Ijyb always has a Polymorph wand, and gets a sling and branded dagger.